 The first issue is to decide between selecting the competent court or an arbitration panel in an outsourcing agreement.

 The choice might depend on the value of the agreement as an arbitration proceeding is usually more expensive than a court proceeding, but also on the topic of the potential dispute.
-Indeed, an arbitration panel might be a better choice for outsourcing agreements whose lack of performance will require the review of technical issues.
-And this is particularly relevant especially if you are the recipient of the service, since you are willing to emphasize the lack of service from the supplier and the problems that have arisen.
+Indeed, an arbitration panel might be a better choice for outsourcing agreements whose lack of performance will require a review of technical issues.
+And this is particularly relevant, especially if you are the recipient of the service since you are willing to emphasize the lack of service from the supplier and the problems that have arisen.

-Also, an arbitration proceeding allows to have a final decision in a quite short timeframe and to select the language of the proceeding which ultimately might have an impact also on costs since a long dispute might have some operational implications.
+Also, an arbitration proceeding allows us to have a final decision in a quite short timeframe and to select the language of the proceeding, which ultimately might have an impact also on costs since a long dispute might have some operational implications.

 2. Local or foreign law for an outsourcing agreement?

 However, the main issue is whether the laws of the court having jurisdiction on disputes shall be selected.
-It is quite common that foreign courts have to decide on agreements governed by English law and in such cases an expert having knowledge of the foreign law will be appointed.
-The issue is though whether such disalignment between competent court and applicable law can lead to a higher level of uncertainty on the outcome of the dispute, but the matter has to be reviewed based on the peculiarities of the contract.
+It is quite common that foreign courts have to decide on agreements governed by English law, and in such cases, an expert having knowledge of the foreign law will be appointed.
+The issue is though whether such misalignment between the competent court and applicable law can lead to a higher level of uncertainty on the outcome of the dispute, but the matter has to be reviewed based on the peculiarities of the contract.

-And this issue shall be assessed also in the light on how urgency proceedings are regulated in the ourtsourcing agreement.
-Indeed, they usually take place where the assets of the party are located which might introduce additional complexity when there is an urgency.
+And this issue shall also be assessed in the light on how urgency proceedings are regulated in the outsourcing agreement.
+Indeed, they usually take place where the assets of the party are located, which might introduce additional complexity when there is an urgency.

 3. Mediation or procedure to avoid the dispute on the outsourcing agreement?